First Steps

 Right away :)

-If a child is leaving their home, removal or voluntary, we should be collecting information for concurrent planning from the get-go (names of family members, contact information, etc.).
+If a child is leaving their home, either through a legal removal or voluntarily (VCA, EFP), we should be collecting information for concurrent planning from the get-go (names of family members, contact information, etc.).
 When a child is under our care through a TCO, we can start the formal family find process.

 500